netsage-project/netsage-pipeline/website/docs/deploy/docker_install_simple.md

 title: Docker Default Installation Guide
 sidebar_label: Docker Simple
 ---
-The default Docker installation can bring up 2 nfdump collectors and the Netsage Pipeline (Importer plus logstash pipeline).
-It can work with one sflow and/or one netflow and/or any number of tstat data sources.
+In this deployment guide, you will learn how to deploy docker-based sflow and netflow collectors (see https://github.com/netsage-project/docker-nfdump-collector) and a basic docker flow processing pipeline.
+The collectors will save incoming flow data to disk, while the pipeline Importer will read it and pipeline Lostash filters will process it.
+Without any modification, 1 sflow collector, 1 netflow collector, and a flow processing pipeline will run.
+If you have only 1 collector, this guide will show you how to disable the unnecessary one.
+If you need 2 or more collectors of the same type, please read "Docker Advanced" after reading through this guide.

 ### First

-Install Docker/compose and clone this project (netsage-pipeline) from github.
+Install Docker/compose and clone this project from github (https://github.com/netsage-project/netsage-pipeline.git).

-Install nfdump, which will provide the sflow and netflow collectors (see the Server Installation Guide), and is also used by the pipeline Importer.
-Nfdump's sfcapd and nfcapd processes will listen for incoming flow data from the flow exporters.

 ### Docker-compose.override.yml

-The default pattern for running the Pipeline is defined in the docker-compose.override_example.yml.
+The pattern for running the Pipeline, with collectors, is defined in the docker-compose.override_example.yml.
 Copy this to docker-compose.override.yml.

 ```sh
 cp docker-compose.override_example.yml docker-compose.override.yml